Pressio/pressio4py/docs/pages/tutorials/tutorial3.md

 # How to solve a default Galerkin problem?

-Once the problem object is created, the reduced system can be integrated in time.
-Here we provide the most basic funtion, which advances the system for a fixed number of steps.
+Once the target problem object is created, the reduced system can be integrated in time.
+Here we provide the most basic function to do so, which advances the system for a fixed number of steps.
 Synopsis:

 ```py